-Summer school and night school is offered through BOCES.
-Night School enrollment is limited and with recommendation from SAT committee.
+Summer school and night school is offered (tentative on a yearly basis).
+Night School and summer school enrollment is limited and with recommendation from SAT committee.

 COURSE CREDIT WITHOUT COURSE ENROLLMENT

 It is recognized on a statewide level that students may earn a maximum of 6.5 units of credit for either Regents or local level course study without being enrolled in those courses (challenge credit).
 It is also recognized that the criteria for approval to honor such requests will differ from school to school throughout the state.